 Considerations When Using Bleach

-Though PVC resists 100-percent sodium hypochlorite well, using diluted bleach or a bleach solution is an even safer bet – polyvinyl chloride has excellent chemical compatibility with solutions containing 20 percent or less sodium hypochlorite.
-Dilute liquid bleach with water when cleaning PVC pipes externally.
-You can safely use calcium hypochlorite, bleaching powder, on PVC pipes as well.
+Though PVC piping can resist 100-percent sodium hypochlorite, it's always a good idea to use diluted bleach or a bleach solution if you decide to use it on your pipes.
+Dilute liquid bleach with water using a 1:2 or 1:4 ratio when cleaning the outside of your PVC pipes.
+You can also safely use calcium hypochlorite, or bleaching powder, on PVC pipes as well.

 Other Safe Chemicals

-PVC has a very strong chemical resistance, which makes it ideal for use in chemical storage tanks, drainage systems and sewage systems.
-Polyvinyl chloride has good to excellent chemical compatibility with ammonia, a common ingredient in household cleaners.
+PVC has a very strong chemical resistance, which makes it ideal for use in chemical storage tanks, drainage systems, and sewage systems.
+PVX has good to excellent chemical compatibility with ammonia, a common ingredient in many household cleaners.
 You can also use cleaners such as soda ash and borax, or sodium carbonate and sodium borate, on PVC pipe safely.
-Many chemicals that find themselves down the drain – such as citric acid, detergents, dyes and glucose – have no ill effects on PVC pipe.
+Many chemicals that find themselves down the drain, such as citric acid, detergents, dyes, and glucose, have no ill effects on PVC pipes.

 However, mixing chemicals can be very dangerous.
 If you're using bleach on your PVC pipes, don't use any other chemicals with it, especially ammonia.
 Combining multiple cleaners or chemicals often creates dangerous gases that can cause respiratory issues or even death.

 Unsafe Chemicals for PVC